-The following table shows the beneficial ownership of the Company's common stock as of March 19, 2018 by each of the Company's directors and director nominees, by each executive officer named in the Summary Compensation Table, and by all directors and executive officers of the Company as a group.
+The following table shows the beneficial ownership of the Company's common stock as of April 9, 2019 by each of the Company's directors and director nominees, by each executive officer named in the Summary Compensation Table, and by all directors and executive officers of the Company as a group.
 Unless otherwise indicated in the table, each person has the sole power to vote and dispose of the shares reported as beneficially owned by such person.

-Name of Beneficial Owner (1) Directors and Nominees Amount and Nature of Beneficial Ownership (2) Percentage of Class Owned
+Name of Beneficial Owner (1) Amount and Nature of Beneficial Ownership (2) Percentage of Class Owned

+Directors and Nominees

-Mikel H. Williams 17,917
+Mikel H. Williams 27,193

-Michael Diament 17,917
+Michael Diament 27,193

-Tetsuo Iguchi
+Tetsuo Iguchi -

-W. Thomas Jagodinski 17,917
+W. Thomas Jagodinski 27,193

-Patricia J. Jamieson 17,917
+Patricia J. Jamieson 27,193

-William J. Madia 17,917
+William J. Madia 27,193

-Neil S. Subin (3) 860,315 11.3
+Neil S. Subin (3) 869,591 10.8

-Daniel B. Poneman (4) 225,000 2.9
+Daniel B. Poneman (4) 320,000 4.0

 Named Executive Officers

+Elmer Dyke 50,000

-Stephen S. Greene 22,500
+Stephen S. Greene 30,000

-Elmer W. Dyke 33,333

-Directors and all executive officers as a group (14 persons) (4) 1,250,881 16.4
+Directors and all executive officers as a group (14 persons) 1,405,556 17.5

-\ Represents less than 1% of our outstanding common stock.
+Represents less than 1% of our outstanding common stock.

-(1) The Company has issued 9,038,751 shares of common stock, consisting of 7,632,669 shares of Class A common stock and 1,406,082 shares of Class B common stock.
-The Class B common stock is held by Toshiba and B&W. The Holders of Class B common stock have the same rights, powers, preferences and restrictions and ranks equally in all matters with the Class A common stock, except in regards to voting.
-The Class B common stock would convert to Class A common stock upon transfer to a non-Class B common stock holder.

-(2) Includes 5,000 RSUs that vest on May 17, 2018 for each of the following directors: Messrs.
+- (1) The Company has issued 9,437,389 shares of common stock, consisting of 8,031,307 shares of Class A common stock and 1,406,082 shares of Class B common stock.
+The Class B common stock is held by Toshiba and B&W. The holders of Class B common stock have the same rights, powers, preferences and restrictions and the stock ranks equally in all matters with the Class A common stock, except in regards to voting.
+The Class B common stock converts to Class A common stock upon transfer to a non-Class B common stock holder. - (2) Includes (i) 5,000 RSUs that vest on May 17, 2019, (ii) 2,663 RSUs that vest on December 31, 2019, and (iii) 1,613 RSUs that vest on March 31, 2020 for each of the following directors: Messrs.
 Diament, Jagodinski, Subin, and Williams, and Dr. Madia and Ms. Jamieson.
 However, vesting is accelerated upon (i) the director attaining eligibility for retirement, (ii) termination of the director's service by reason of death or disability, or (iii) a change in control.
-Settlement of RSUs is made in shares of Centrus Class A common stock upon the director's retirement or other end of service.

-(3) Based on a Schedule 13D filed on January 23, 2018 which provides that (i) Mr. Subin has sole voting power for 860,315 shares and sole power to dispose or to direct the disposition of all shares, (ii) Mr. Subin is the managing member and manager of MilFam, LLC, which is adviser to various entities formally managed or advised by the late Lloyd I. Miller, (iii) Mr. Subin serves as trustee of a number of Miller family trusts, (iv) Mr. Subin does not have any pecuniary interest in the 792,658 shares common stock owned by such Miller family entities, (v) 62,657 shares of common stock are owned by Broadbill Partners II, L.P., a private investment firm co-founded by Mr. Subin, and (vi) Mr. Subin owns 5,000 shares of common stock directly.
+Settlement of RSUs will be made in shares of Centrus Class A common stock upon the director's retirement or other end of service. - (3) Based on a Schedule 13D filed on January 23, 2018 which provides that (i) Mr. Subin has sole voting power for 860,315 shares and sole power to dispose or to direct the disposition of all shares, (ii) Mr. Subin is the managing member and manager of MilFam, LLC, which is adviser to various entities formally managed or advised by the late Lloyd I. Miller, (iii) Mr. Subin serves as trustee of a number of Miller family trusts, (iv) Mr. Subin does not have any pecuniary interest in the 792,658 shares common stock owned by such Miller family entities, (v) 62,657 shares of common stock are owned by Broadbill Partners II, L.P., a private investment firm co-founded by Mr. Subin, and (vi) Mr. Subin owns 5,000 shares of common stock directly. - (4) Includes 20,000 shares of Class A common stock awarded to Mr. Poneman pursuant to the 2018 amendment of Mr. Poneman's employment agreement in lieu of a portion of his annual cash incentive bonus for the 2018 performance year, which such shares are not included in the issued and outstanding shares as of the record date.